Puerto Vallarta Gay Travel

 Get ready for a wild night after 4:00 AM when the late night partiers fill in.
 It’s easy to dance into the early morning hours at Paco’s, especially considering the abundant 20 Peso Jell-O shots.
 Paco’s has pretty good drag performances, too.
 They’re usually on the shorter side, with the last performance at 3:00 AM.

-Industry Nightclub Puerto Vallarta
+Industry Gay Nightclub

 Industry is definitely the best place to go if you like house/electronic music.
 This is one of Puerto Vallarta’s bigger gay clubs.
 Expect pulsating beats in a warehouse-style space with high ceilings.